 Unlike Skype, Viber does not provide a personal phone number for receiving incoming calls.
 It's an outbound-only service when calling regular phone numbers, meaning you can’t receive standard calls unless the other person is also using Viber.

-Additionally, each call has a 4-hour limit, though this should be more than enough for most users.
-If a call does reach the limit, you’ll need to redial to continue the conversation.
+Additionally, each call has a 4-hour limit.
+That will be plenty for most users, but if a call does hit the cap, you will need to redial.

 Best Use Cases

 Viber Out is a great option for personal international calls, especially when you're trying to reach someone on a regular phone number.
-According to Viber, it's “the best solution for when you need to call a landline… and there’s no internet connection” on the receiver’s side.
-That makes it ideal for calling people like older family members, businesses, or anyone without internet access, at a low cost.
+It works well for calling older relatives, businesses, hotels, airlines, or anyone else who will simply answer a standard phone call.

 It’s also a handy tool for travelers.
 By using Wi-Fi or mobile data, you can avoid expensive roaming charges and still make calls to both local and international numbers.